tonytvo/blog-generator/content/blog/financial-statement-analysis/index.md

   - revenue is simply the quantity of goods sold multiplied by the price of the product or service.
   - As an informed investor, you might need more information regarding the generation of revenue - especially if the company has a deteriorating revenue stream.
 You could dig deeper into the 10K or 10Q, where you'll find a section titled Net Operating Revenues.

+- **cost of revenue**
+  - aka cost of sales, costs of goods sold and production costs
+  - It is the costs that are related to making the company's primary product or service.
+  - the emphasis is placed on the term direct costs; this is because these are costs that arise as a result of per unit sales rather than any other cost driver.
+  - an investor must have knowledge of the composition of the direct costs associated with the organization.
+  - the investor must pay close attention to the trends in the cost of revenue.
+If sales are constant and the cost of revenue continues to grow, a negative trend is developing.

+- **gross profit**
+  - aka margin or markup
+  - gross profit is simply the revenue generated from core products and services less the direct costs associated with the production of goods or delivery of service.
+  - gross profit in essence is a measure of the organization's efficiency - that is, the ability of the management to control its direct cost of revenue while simultaneously increasing sales.
+  - as an investor, you cannot compare the gross profit between 2 different industries.
+This often leads to misleading assumptions and doesn't provide relative framework to assess a company's performance.

+- **sales and marketing expense**
+  - sometimes it combined with Administration expenses and called SGA (selling, general and administration)
+  - advertisement is one of the greatest costs incurred by corporations today and is incorporated within the income statement.
+Moreover, you need to distribute your product to make it available to customers.
+This would lead to distribution costs, which would typically also included in the sales and marketing expense line.

 # Cashflow statement analysis
 - https://www.oldschoolvalue.com/stock-valuation/analysing-financial-statements-and-aerogrow/
 - [old school value durable competitive advantage financial statement analysis](./durable-competitive-financial-statements-analysis.xlsx)